YunoHost/doc/pages/04.applications/10.docs/prowlarr/app_prowlarr.md

 - [Useful links](#useful-links)

-*Prowlarr* is a complete management of your indexers for Radarr, Sonarr, Lidarr, ...
+*Prowlarr* is a complete management of your indexers for Radarr, Sonarr, Lidarr...

 ### Screenshots